Florida Car Accident Lawyer

 Florida car accident lawyer, Anthony J. Milano, represents clients throughout the state of Florida in all personal injury cases, including car accidents, truck accidents, motorcycle accidents, bicycle accidents, pedestrian accidents, slip and falls, and wrongful death cases.

 Whether you live in Miami, Jacksonville, Orlando, Tampa or anywhere in the great state of Florida, an auto accident can happen to any of us.
 In Florida, with over 21 million residents and over 100 million visitors each year, our roads can present significant dangers.
-With all these people on the road, distracted driving accidents, drunk driving accidents, hit and run accidents and every other type of accident have steadily amounted to over 400,000 for the past couple years.
-Of those accidents, over 166,000 of them involved an injury and over 2,900 were fatal crashes.
+With all these people on the road, distracted driving accidents, drunk driving accidents, hit and run accidents and every other type of accident have steadily increased over the years.

 IMPORTANT: If you’ve been involved in a vehicle accident in Florida, and especially if you’re injured, you should immediately call a Florida car accident lawyer to learn about your rights.
 Time is not on your side.